I came across this quote a while back:

 At the beginning, I’m too focused on trying to get calm.

 At the end, the calm quickly runs away as my brain returns before my body to “the real world”.

 Confession time: I think too much.

-On Day 7 and Day 9, Erin takes students through a beginner's guide to balance poses.
-Particularly in the first video, the entire video is about getting into the pose, focusing on balance.
 And, for the first time in a long time, something clicked.
-(Not the pose, I held it for about 2 seconds before I had to decide to come out or face plant).
-But, a calming sensation.
+A calming sensation washed over me.
 In trying to hold the balance, I had to concentrate.
 And that took brain power.
 Enough brain power that I was able to relax.

 Of course, I can’t do crow pose at the supermarket when my kids start racing their carts down the aisles or fighting over whose turn it is to pick out the ice cream.
 But I can shift my weight to one side and hold a modified tree pose while pretending to compare prices of mustards (this is France, remember, there are a GAZILLION jars of mustard on the shelf!).